socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 The default location for themes is ``nextcloud/themes/``.

-Defaults to the theming app which is shipped since Nextcloud 9
+Defaults to the theming app which is shipped since cyfrSpaces 9

 ::